huggingface/diffusers/docs/source/en/quantization/bitsandbytes.md

 ```

 By default, all the other modules such as `torch.nn.LayerNorm` are converted to `torch.float16`.
-You can change the data type of these modules with the `torch_dtype` parameter if you want:
+You can change the data type of these modules with the `torch_dtype` parameter.

 ```py
 from diffusers import BitsAndBytesConfig as DiffusersBitsAndBytesConfig